Opinion: The coronavirus has not gone away — and we all need to fight it | DW | 14.10.2020

 German Chancellor Angela Merkel insisted that Wednesday's meeting with premiers from Germany's 16 states should not take place via video, as has been the case for some time now, but that they all should come to Berlin in person.
 It was billed in advance as a "historic" meeting, making it sound as though it was called to decide on war or peace.

 Of course, the meeting was not meant to be quite about that.
-But the factor has up to now allowed Germany to make a strong showing during the pandemic — its federal structure, the ability to take into account the fact that regions had and still have differing numbers of coronavirus infections — has now become a problem.
+But the factors that have up to now allowed Germany to make a strong showing during the pandemic — its federal structure, the ability to take into account the fact that regions had and still have differing numbers of coronavirus infections — have now become a problem.

 Read more: Coronavirus: Germany's confusing patchwork of restrictions